hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 # 5. Setting Up Client Network

-All network related configuration of Hazelcast Node.js client is performed via the `network` element in the configuration.
-Let's first give the examples for these two approaches.
-Then we will look at its sub-elements and attributes.
+Main parts of network related configuration for Hazelcast Node.js client is performed via the `network` configuration option.

 Here is an example of configuring the network for Hazelcast Node.js client.